calroc/Thun/docs/Types.rst

-At last we put it all together in a function ``C()`` that accepts two stack effect comments and returns their composition (or raises and exception if they can’t be composed due to type conflicts.)
+At last we put it all together in a function ``C()`` that accepts two stack effect comments and returns their composition (or raises and exception if they can't be composed due to type conflicts.)

 .. code:: ipython2